 Find the key locations such as Jesuits Stairs, Pile Gate, Fort Lovrijenac or West Harbour, and you can feel like you are on the movie set.

 Join Game of Thrones tour, find all the famous places and learn exciting facts about the popular show.

 13. Climb the Jesuit Staircase

 Another symbol of Dubrovnik is the Jesuit Staircase located just off Gunduliceva Poljana.
 An impressive baroque staircase similar to the famous Spanish steps in Rome is another popular thing to see in Dubrovnik.
-The elegant stairs to the church of Saint Ignatius offer stunning views of the Old Town.
+Besides, the elegant stairs to the church of Saint Ignatius offer stunning views of the Old Town.

 14. Explore the museums